 Ever wonder why math feels like a big challenge for many students?
 Let's find out why some students really don't like it.

-Anxiety and fear of failure can exacerbate difficulties, leading to aversion.
-Additionally, the perception of math as irrelevant to daily life can deter interest.
+Additionally, perceiving math as irrelevant to daily life can deter interest.
 Negative experiences or comparisons with peers further compound dislike.
+Research indicates that for individuals with high math anxiety, anticipating math problems can activate brain regions associated with physical pain.

 Why does math seem so hard, and why do some people hate it so much?
 Let's dive into the reasons together.